What “New Card is Being Produced” Means on USCIS Website

 What does “New Card is Being Produced” mean?

-“New Card is Being Produced” means that your application for a green card has been approved, and USCIS is in the process of creating your new green card.
+“New Card is Being Produced” means that your application for a Green Card has been approved, and USCIS is in the process of creating your new Green Card.

-Once you see the status “New Card is Being Produced” on your USCIS case, you can typically expect to receive your green card within 1 to 3 weeks.
+Once you see the status “New Card is Being Produced” on your USCIS case, you can typically expect to receive your Green Card within 1 to 3 weeks.
 This timeframe can vary based on factors such as mailing delays or other logistical factors.

-If more than three weeks have passed and you haven’t received your green card, you may want to contact USCIS for an update.
+If more than three weeks have passed and you haven’t received your Green Card, you may want to contact USCIS for an update.
 In the meantime, make sure to keep an eye on your mail and ensure your address with USCIS is current to avoid any potential delays.

-Manifest Tip: Always ensure you have the correct address and access to the mailbox that was listed in your USCIS application.
+| Manifest Tip: Always ensure you have the correct address and access to the mailbox that was listed in your USCIS application. |

 Does “new card is being produced” mean my application was approved?

 Yes, when your USCIS case status shows “New Card is Being Produced,” it means your application has been approved!
 This status update means that USCIS has finished reviewing your application and everything is in order.
-Now, they are working on creating your physical card, whether it’s a green card, an Employment Authorization Document (EAD), or another type of card.
+Now, they are working on creating your physical card, whether it’s a Green Card, an Employment Authorization Document (EAD), or another type of card.

-“New card is being produced” for i-485
+“New card is being produced” for Form I-485 (Green Card)

 Before reaching this stage, your application goes through several key steps.
 First, after submitting your I-485, you receive a notice from USCIS confirming they have received your application.
 Next, you attend a biometrics appointment.
 Sometimes, USCIS might ask for additional information or documents through a Request for Evidence (RFE).

 After the approval decision, your case status will change to “New Card is Being Produced.”
-This means USCIS has started creating your physical green card.
+This means USCIS has started creating your physical Green Card.
 Typically, this status appears shortly after your application is approved, often within a few days to a week.
 The card production process usually takes a few days, and then the card will be mailed to your address.
-You can expect to receive your green card within 1 to 3 weeks, but the exact timeline varies on a case by case basis.
+You can expect to receive your Green Card within 1 to 3 weeks, but the exact timeline varies on a case-by-case basis.

-“New card is being produced i-765
+“New card is being produced” for Form I-765 (EAD card)

-When you see the status “New Card is Being Produced” for your I-765 application it means that your application for an Employment Authorization Document (EAD), often referred to as a work permit, has been approved by USCIS.
+When you see the status “New Card is Being Produced” for your Form I-765 application it means that your application for an Employment Authorization Document (EAD), often referred to as a work permit, has been approved by USCIS.
 They are now in the process of creating your EAD card, which will soon be on its way to you.

 Here’s what happens before reaching this stage.
 After you submit your I-765 application, USCIS sends you a receipt notice confirming they’ve received your application.
 Sometimes, they might request additional information or documents through a Request for Evidence (RFE).